 Cyber Security is a sector that has flourished across the UK in 2020 due to the increased amount of remote working and changes in working practises.
 However, even prior to 2020 Cyber was a focus of the region.

 Cheltenham is the home of GCHQ’s National Cyber Security Centre, attracting specialist talent to the region.
-A Cyber Security Operations Centre was set up in 2016 in Corsham to protect the Ministry of Defence’s cyberspace, and various startups and communities have sprung up over the past few years including Immersive Labs which attracted £38m of equity investment in its 2nd year of trading in 2019, and Bristol & Bath Cyber which has been set up to bring together people of various backgrounds into Cyber.
+A Cyber Security Operations Centre was set up in 2016 in Corsham to protect the Ministry of Defence’s cyberspace, and various startups and communities have sprung up over the past few years including Immersive Labs which has attracted £92m of equity investment, and Bristol & Bath Cyber which has been set up to bring together people of various backgrounds into Cyber.

 Fintech has long been established as a strength for the South West as the location of the tech centres for large corporates such as Lloyds and Hargreaves Lansdown, plus several crowdfunding platforms are based within the region, including the equity crowdfunding platform Crowdcube.